 - Their online banking options

 These are all utterly essential to you, because if wiring money to or from your home bank every time is going to cost you £20, instead of the bank down the road that will cost you £10, you need to be aware of it.
-You need to know you can move your money around without losing half of it to fees.
 Additionally, you need to know you can get a hold of someone who speaks your language in an emergency.
 You may not need it all the time, but when something does go wrong with your bank you need to know that you can fix it as soon as possible without worrying about getting lost in translation.

 Furthermore, searching for good Internet banking features are key because it is a great on-the-go tool, and minimises the interaction you need to have with actual people.
 It also means you have a lot more autonomy over your finances than with traditional banking.
 Some banks, like ING, are almost exclusively online (and there are many new exclusively online banks).
 This means that you don’t get charged account fees, amongst other things.
 This is always something to keep in mind.